 Starting in 2009, Bhutanese refugees started arriving in Halifax.
 When refugees first arrive, Immigrant Services Association of Nova Scotia (ISANS) steps in to deliver resettlement assistance, including help with finding accommodation, accessing health care and other services.
 But after that first year, ISANS no longer keeps track of their numbers, their success or whether they stay here or not.

 But Narayan and his brother Rupesh, who both ran a group called Druk Atlantic Youth, had been keeping track.
 He kept an informal record of all the Bhutanese families that were arriving with their contact information.
 He says that by 2016 there were roughly 120 families, or more than 600 refugees living in Halifax, but these numbers are now on the decline.

 For Narayan’s family, the experience of being a refugee in Halifax depends on the generation.

 For Narayan and his five siblings, the future has always been hopeful and wide open.
-He just graduated from Business Administration with an Accounting major from Mount St. Vincent University and is looking for entry-level accounting work.
+He just graduated from Business Administration with an Accounting major from Mount Saint Vincent University and is looking for entry-level accounting work.
 He’s also now a father of a three-month-old boy named Maulik (meaning precious in Nepali).
 His two brothers have married women in Nepal who they are trying to sponsor and bring to Canada.
 His three sisters have married, and live in Halifax, New Brunswick, and Ontario.